KrisKennaway/ii-pix/README.md

 ## Precomputing distance matrix

-Computing the CIE2000 distance between two RGB colour values is fairly expensive, since the [formula](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) is complex.
-We deal with this by precomputing a matrix from all 256^3 integer RGB values to all RGB values in the target palette.
-This matrix is generated on disk by the `precompute_distance.py` utility, and is mmapped at runtime for efficient access.
+The mapping from RGB colour space to CAM16-UCS is quite complex, so to avoid this runtime cost we precompute a matrix from all 256^3 integer RGB values to corresponding CAM16-UCS values.
+This 192MB matrix is generated by the `precompute_conversion.py` utility, and is loaded at runtime for efficient access.

-For a 4-bit colour palette the file is 256MB; for the 8-bit NTSC colour palette it is 4GB!
-Image dithering is also correspondingly slower (especially if the file cannot be mmapped completely into memory and must be demand-paged).

 # Comparison to other DHGR image converters